azinneera/C4Log4J2Samples/C4Log4J2Samples/CustomAuthHandlerSample/README.md

+# Sample Custom Authentication Handler with Log4J2

 This sample will print the log statements written in the Custom Handler to the Carbon Console and the log file through Log4j2.
-The sample given in the API Manager official documentation for Writing a custom handler was used for this with a log statement added which should log to the Carbon console and <APIM_HOME>/repository/logs/carbon.log file.
+The sample given in the API Manager official documentation for [Writing a custom handler](https://docs.wso2.com/display/AM220/Writing+Custom+Handlers#WritingCustomHandlers-Writingacustomhandler) was used for this with a log statement added which should log to the Carbon console and <APIM_HOME>/repository/logs/carbon.log file.

 This also can be used with WSO2 ESB which is built on Carbon 4.4.x.